mkopnsrc/plex-qbt-speed-limiter/README.md

 - Monitors Plex for current streaming sessions.
 - Adjusts qBittorrent upload and download speed limits based on Plex streaming activity.
+- If no streams found then, remove qBittorrent upload and download speed limits.
 - Logs activity and errors to both console and a log file.

 ## Requirements